timjogorman/RicherEventDescription/guidelines.md

 - \label{ExampleDepTree}>\textcompwordmark{}> Insert Dependency tree
 Here
 \end{examples
-``Earthquake'', one may see, has a number of dependents.
+"Earthquake", one may see, has a number of dependents.
 Annotating it can be thought of as pointing to everything under it.
-This gives us the best of both worlds -- you get to only grab one word (and therefore do not have to fret about what span to annotate), while underlyingly capturing the full range of ``what is being talked about''.
+This gives us the best of both worlds -- you get to only grab one word (and therefore do not have to fret about what span to annotate), while underlyingly capturing the full range of "what is being talked about".

-If that tree in example \ref{ExampleDepTree} is foreign to you, do not despair; all you need to do is follow some basic rules for what we call ``headfinding''.
+If that tree in example \ref{ExampleDepTree} is foreign to you, do not despair; all you need to do is follow some basic rules for what we call "headfinding".
 In general:
 \begin{itemize
 - The traditional notion of headedness is that there is a word in each phrase which essentially defines and represents that phrase.
 The head